 Meet Olga Stella.
-As the Director of Design Core Detroit (DCD), formerly Detroit Creative Corridor Center (DC3), she successfully petitioned for the city’s UNESCO City of Design designation and as a result has widened its presence on an international stage, with tangible moments such as DCD’s organization of exhibits for the St Etienne International Biennale.
+As the Director of Design Core Detroit (DCD) she successfully petitioned for the city’s UNESCO City of Design designation and as a result has widened its presence on an international stage, with tangible moments such as DCD’s organization of exhibits for the St Etienne International Biennale.
 Like the organization she directs, whose rebrand signaled a move from work concentrated in a ‘corridor’ to the city at large, Stella’s commitment and drive cast an ever expanding vision for design in Detroit.

 Case in point: Detroit once had Design Week, now it takes the entire month of September for the subject.
 As the lead organizer of Detroit Month of Design (MOD), DCD has curated a roster of events and local to national lecturers, that showcase Detroit within a global conversation.